 During the next twelve months there will be improvements to address the above matters and further enhance governance arrangements.
 The effectiveness of measures implemented in 2023/24 will be monitored and reported as part of the next annual review.

 Signed on behalf of Sefton Council:

+AAG

+26 th February 2025

 Phil Porter Date

 Chief Executive

+Rainan Attimosen

+Raria Atturse 24 th February 2025

 Councillor Marion Atkinson Date

 Leader of the Council